 Back to top

 Doug has served as the director of evaluation services at CLC Network since 1986.
-He has helped countless struggling students (and their parents and teachers) understand themselves in light of God’s gifts to them.
+Every year, he helps countless struggling students (and their parents and teachers) understand themselves in light of God’s gifts to them.
+After a comprehensive evaluation, students often share how his encouragement gave them hope and understanding, equipping them for future success and service to the Kingdom.
 He holds a bachelor of arts in psychology from Calvin College and master of arts and specialist degrees from Central Michigan University in school psychology.
 He is credentialed as a nationally certified school psychologist and a licensed masters social worker.

 Barbara J. Newman

 Barbara is the director of church services and teacher consultant for CLC Network.
+Her deep passion shines through her writing and speaking and inspires audiences to include persons with disabilities in church and school communities.
 In addition to publishing materials through CLC Network, she has written for Joni and Friends, Faith Alive Resources, and Friendship Ministries.
 Her classroom at Zeeland Christian School allows her to stay on top of best practices to share with both schools and congregations nationwide.
 Barbara received her teaching certificate (cognitive impairment endorsement) from Calvin College and her master of arts degree in early childhood education and early childhood developmental delay from Grand Valley State University, and she has a concentrated study in the field of autism spectrum disorder.

 Becky is the director of school services at CLC Network, where she helps Christian schools implement best practices in inclusive education.
 Over the past 17 years, she has served as an educator and consultant, transforming communities to include students of all abilities.
 Becky enjoys coming alongside Christian schools to help them develop the God-given gifts of each student and create support plans for individuals with unique needs.
 She received her teaching certificate (cognitive impairment endorsement) from Calvin College and her master of arts degree in emotional impairment from Grand Valley State University.